 It was a fantasy trilogy that captured the imaginations of young readers in the late 1990s and early 2000s.
-Now, Philip Pullman’s His Dark Materials is getting a follow-up trilogy called The Book of Dust.
-Pullman’s fantasy world centres around a young girl called Lyra, who grows up in an alternate universe similar to our own — but with a few key differences.
+Now, Philip Pullman’s His Dark Materials has a follow-up trilogy called The Book of Dust.
+Pullman’s fantasy world centres around a young girl called Lyra, who grows up in an alternate, similar universe to our own — but with a few key differences.
 Magic, science and religion are all intertwined.
-There are witches, talking polar bears, and every human has an animal companion (called a Daemon) which is a manifestation of their soul.
+There are witches, talking polar bears, and every human has an animal companion (called a Daemon), which is a manifestation of their soul.
 Through this strange world, Pullman’s story addresses some of the central questions in our own world — including religion, science and death.

-In Lyra’s world, the Church has an enormous power over ordinary people, and it goes to great lengths to restrict their knowledge about the world.
-Her father, Lord Asriel, is on a mission to destroy religion’s influence over society — and Pullman once described his books as being “about killing God”.
+In Lyra’s world, the Church wields enormous power over ordinary people, and it goes to great lengths to restrict their knowledge about the world.
+Her father, Lord Asriel, is on a mission to destroy religion’s influence over society — Pullman once described his books as being “about killing God”.

 ‘Get real’ says Pope at family life meeting